5 Ways to Build a Sales Culture that Drives Success

 The sales culture at your company determines your organizational success at modern sales.

-This includes elements such as how productive salespeople are, how much they sell, how long they’re retained as employees, and how engaged they are with the overall mission of the organization.
+This includes elements such as how productive sales professionals are, how much they sell, how long they’re retained as employees, and how engaged they are with the overall mission of the organization.

 What is Sales Culture?